|

 There are two good reasons why I never told you what Susan is to me -

-the first, and obvious, one is that the idea of a 950 year old great-grandfather
+the first and obvious one is that the idea of a nine hundred and fifty

 "It does?"
 Jackie was surprised.

-things you've been through, Jackie.
-Worried for my child's welfare.
-I
+all the things you’ve been through, Jackie, worried for my child’s

 the whole story.
 But stupid me, I forgot that we were in 2012 when I told